 The Office of International Services at Brookhaven National Laboratory is charged with the responsibility of compliance with all U.S. Department of Energy, U.S. Department of Homeland Security, U.S. Department of State and U.S. Department of Labor Laws and regulations relating to the Immigration Status of all Foreign Nationals.
 The International Services Group is an entity within the Human Resources & Occupational Medicine Division.

 The Office of International Services is located in Building 400B

 WARNING!
 NEW TELEPHONIC SCAM TARGETING FOREIGN NATIONALS

-International Services has received information on a new telephonic scam potentially victimizing foreign nationals in the United States.
-According to one report, the individual will receive a call purporting to be from a USCIS officer, who will have certain correct information on the individual, including the individual’s name and address.
-The caller will state that there is some discrepancy in USCIS records, and ask for confirmation of data, such as an I-94 number, an “A” number, or a visa control number.
+The Office of International Services has received information on a new telephonic scam potentially victimizing foreign nationals in the United States.
+According to one report, the individual will receive a call purporting to be from a USCIS officer, who will have certain correct information on the individual, including the individual's name and address.
+The caller will state that there is some discrepancy in USCIS records, and ask for confirmation of data, such as an I-94 number, an "A" number, or a visa control number.
 The caller will then tell the individual that there is a penalty for not clearing up the discrepancy, and that the individual is to send a sum of money via Western Union, to an address the caller provides.

 If you receive such a call, it is extremely important that you immediately

 contact the Office of International Services through its manager, Shirley

 Kendall at 631-344-3318.
 Do NOT give out any personal information and/or send